richmahn/en_tn/mat/21/intro.md

 #### Special concepts in this chapter ####

-##### Donkey #####
+##### Donkey and Colt #####

-The way in which Jesus entered into Jerusalem, mounted on a donkey, was similar to the way a king would have entered into a city after a great victory.
-It was traditional for the kings of Israel to ride donkeys instead of horses.
-Jesus could not have ridden two animals at the same time.
-It is best to translate this as it appears in the ULB without trying to reconcile these two passages.
-(See: [Mark 11:1-7](../../mrk/11/01.md))
+The way in which Jesus entered Jerusalem, riding on an animal was similar to the way a king would have entered a city after a great victory.
+And for the kings of Israel, it was traditional to ride on a donkey instead of on a horse.
+Matthew, Mark, Luke, and John all wrote about this event, but they did not all give the same details.
+Matthew wrote about there being both a donkey and a colt, but it is not clear which one Jesus rode on.
+It is best to translate each of these passages as it appears in the ULB without trying to make them all say exactly the same thing.
+(See: [Mark 11:1-7](../../mrk/11/01.md) and [John 12:14-15](../../jhn/12/14.md))

 ##### Hosanna #####
 This is what the people shouted in order to welcome Jesus into Jerusalem.
 It was an exclamation of praise, although it was a word in Hebrew meaning, "Save us!"